 The answer is less complicated than it may sound.
 Generally, you should aim for a home storage environment that is...

-Temperate: Coffee should be stored in an area that has relatively stable temperature.
+Temperate: Green coffee beans should be stored in an area that has relatively stable temperature.
 Ideally this means room temperature.
 As a general rule, cooler is better than warmer since warmer air contains more moisture (see below).

 Note: Coffee is hygroscopic and absorbs air and moisture around it, which means that if you store your beans in a bag on the counter next to a bunch of bananas (for example), they’ll begin to take on that flavor as well.